 The U.S. Food and Drug Administration plays a critical role in protecting the U.S. from chemical, biological, radiological, nuclear (CBRN) attacks, and emerging infectious disease threats.

-The FDA's roles in monkeypox (mpox) preparedness and response during this public health emergency include:
+The FDA's roles in mpox preparedness and response include:

-- The FDA facilitates development and availability of medical products that can be used to diagnose, prevent, or treat monkeypox (mpox).
+- The FDA facilitates development and availability of medical products that can be used to diagnose, prevent, or treat mpox.

 - The FDA works closely with product sponsors to clarify regulatory and data requirements necessary to rapidly advance development and availability of medical products essential to supporting response efforts.